AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Shape\>
  Selects the Shape/FX menu to run shapes, key frame shapes or pixel map effects.
+See [Shapes and Effects](../effects.md).

  ---
 ## \<Size/Position\>
- Moves the current window around the different size and position options.
+ Moves the currently selected workspace window around the different size and position options.
 If \<Avo\> held also, moves the window to the other screen.

  ---
 ## \<Snap\>
- Enables Snap mode which makes Prev Step / Next Step buttons snap through cues without fade times.
+ Enables Snap mode which makes \<Prev Step\> / \<Next Step\> buttons snap through cues without using the programmed fade times.
+See [Running a cue list](../cue-lists/cue-list-playback.md/#running-a-cue-list).

  ---
 ## \<Special\>